DavideTedesco/DavideTedesco/README.md

 ### Hi there 👋

-I'm Davide Tedesco, after the first Degree obtained in Elctronic Music with the maximum marks at the Conservatory of Rome, Santa Cecila, i decided to begin in parallel with the Diploma of specialisation at the Conservatory, a Computer Engineering degree at the University of Roma Tre.
+I'm Davide Tedesco, after the first Degree obtained in Elctronic Music with the maximum marks at the Conservatory of Rome, Santa Cecilia, i decided to begin in parallel with the Diploma of specialisation at the Conservatory, a Computer Engineering degree at the University of Roma Tre.

   I am interested and passionate about the technological sphere, sports, reading books, arts and nature.